Links to Online Clips

 Mirabilis.
 BlueHen / Penguin Putnam, June 2001.

 A young wet nurse in fourteenth-century France saves a besieged town from famine but is unable to rescue her employer and lover, a woman accused of witchcraft.
-Published in four countries.
+Published on four continents.

 SELECTED HONORS AND AWARDS